slavamlinsky/SelectDoctor/README.md

 # Select your Doctor App

 The beautiful test task with Formik
+Data to dropdowns loads from API + full validation

 ### Used technologies & libraries

 React.Js, Formik, TailWind.css, DatePicker, MaskedInput

-### `npm start`

-Runs the app in the development mode.\
+Application is already deployed, and you can test it by yourself.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [demo version](http://localhost:3000) to view it in a browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+Hope you will enjoy it.
+I wish you all the best.

-## Details of the project
+## Details of creating project
+started: 25.05.2022

-spent ~ 25 hours for developing & testing
+time: ~ 25 hours for developing & testing